krishnaw14/BTP-1/README.md

-# BTP
+# BTP: Repository 1

-## Generative Models
+## Experiments on Controllable Generative Models

-Broadly, I am improving on disentangled representation and improving the controllability of generative models.

-### Work Done
+Work continued in other repositories

-Baselines:
+## Baselines:

-- [x] VQ-VAE
+- VQ-VAE
-- [ ] VQ-VAE with Siamere
+- VQ-VAE with Siamere
-- [x] Factor VAE
+- Factor VAE
-- [x] Classifier VAE
+- VAE with classifier trained on the latent representation
-- [ ] Classifier VAE vs Factor VAE comparison
-- [ ] Conditional Factor VAE (with style transfer maybe)